- ✓ Book Online Now

 - ✓ Save time, save money

-Because of the international airport, Bergerac is, for many, the gateway to Bordeaux, Perigueux, or the rest of the Dordogne.
-But Bergerac is one of the largest wine growing areas of the Aquitaine, and while the name may not be as prestigious, there's a lot of excellent wine being produced here.
-Many of the best places to stay in Bergerac are ideal for exploring not just the vineyards, but the miriad villages with their weekly markets that adorn the surrounding countryside.
+Being just 3kms from an international airport means Bergerac is, for many, the gateway to Bordeaux, Perigueux, and the rest of the Dordogne.
+Many of the best places to stay in Bergerac are ideal for exploring not just the vineyards, but the myriad villages with their weekly markets that adorn the surrounding countryside of this lush, rural region.
+But don’t overlook it because it’s easy to get to!
+Bergerac is one of the largest wine growing areas of the Aquitaine, and while the name may not be as prestigious, there's a lot of excellent wine being produced here.

 One of the best places to stay in Bergerac is the old town.
 The bit between the main square and the top of the hill - St Jacques church sits on top.
 Here photogenic streets open onto charming squares.
 Some of the best of Bergerac's medieval buildings can be seen along La rue Saint Clar.
 These are of the half-timbered type where the top floor hangs out over the lower level.

 - If you're here for Bergerac's 13 wine appellations, you'll want to start your visit at the Maison des Vins de Bergerac in the Recollets convent.
 As well as tastings they have an interactive display focused on the different smells of wine.
 From there visit the Musee du Vin et de la Batellerie, a museum to winemaking traditions, and the local river boats that once took the wine out of Bergerac to be sold.
 If the idea of that takes your fancy you can do an atmospheric river cruise, leaving from the Vieux Port.

 - The Bergerac market is on Saturdays, and well worth organising your visit around.
 It's one of the most colourful markets in the Dordogne.